 The committee shall meet prior to each Board meeting to prepare the agenda for the upcoming meeting.
 The committee shall at such times determine which business items require Board action and shall place same on the agenda; it shall take appropriate action on other items and report such action to the Board.
 The committee may also meet or be polled, when time is of the essence, to transact Society business; such transactions shall be reported to the Board at its next meeting.
 If the Executive Committee is unable to meet and set the agenda, the President (or designee) shall be responsible for the agenda.

 In the event than an office in the Society is unfilled, the Board shall select one of its members to serve on the Executive Committee until said office is filled.

 The Board shall establish standing committees, special committees, and/or task groups as it deems necessary.
 The Executive Committee shall select chairs of such committees and task groups, while said chairs shall select their committee and task group members.
 The Board will charge the committees with actions they are to perform.

 Amendments to the Bylaws

-- These Bylaws may be amended at a membership meeting of the Society by a two-thirds (2/3) majority of those members present at the meeting, provided that copies of proposed revisions and amendments are made available and that notice was given in an edition of the Humboldt Historian at least fifteen (15) days prior to the meeting.
+These Bylaws may be amended at a membership meeting of the Society by a two-thirds (2/3) majority of those members present at the meeting, provided that copies of proposed revisions and amendments are made available and that notice was given in an edition of the Humboldt Historian at least twenty-one (21) days prior to the meeting.

-- Proposed bylaw changes shall qualify for Section 1. above if approved by the Board or upon petition by twenty (20) memberships of the Society.
+Proposed bylaw changes shall qualify for Section 1 above if approved by the Board or upon petition by twenty (20) members of the Society.

-- Rosenberg's Rules of Order shall govern the proceedings of the Society when not governed by the Bylaws or the articles of incorporation, or standing rules.
+Robert's Rules of Order, Revised shall govern the proceedings of the Society when not governed by the Bylaws or the Articles of Incorporation, or standing rules.